verefaadse/verefaadse/README.md

 - 👋 Hi, I’m @verefaadse
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...33fg54
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...wer
 - 📫 How to reach me ...123
 - 😄 Pronouns: ...77554ad5696
 - ⚡ Fun fact: ...985vnmwerwer